owtaylor/flagstate/README.md

 Design
 ------
-The basic idea is that metastore scans the registry, either entirely, or as updated by [webhook notifications](https://docs.docker.com/registry/notifications/), and then the information that is harvested is stored into a database.
+The basic idea is that flagstate scans the registry, either entirely, or as updated by [webhook notifications](https://docs.docker.com/registry/notifications/), and then the information that is harvested is stored into a database.
 The current code stores the metadata in a Postgresql database, using a